 MORTGAGE LOANS DISPOSED, TRANSFERRED OR REPAID DURING THE YEAR

-Report individually each mortgage that has had decreases in the balance as a result of being closed by repayment, partial repayment, disposed or transferred to another category (e.g., real estate, Schedule A).
+Report individually each mortgage, including those held in qualifying investments in statutory trust(s), that has had decreases in the balance as a result of being closed by repayment, partial repayment, disposed or transferred to another category (e.g., real estate, Schedule A).
 Do not report individual partial repayments but aggregate all partial repayments by mortgage loan.

 If a reporting entity has any detail lines reported for any of the following required groups, it shall report the subtotal amount of the corresponding group with the specified subtotal line number appearing in the same manner and location as the pre-printed total.